 11. Don’t rely on press releases to grow your business.
 As per item 6, it is an over-used strategy.
 True story - back in the 1990s, there was a software company that spent almost no money on advertising, but had eight PR/marketing people on staff.
 That company played the strategy well, and they were able to get 50% of the total press exposure for their niche.
 They built their business and sold it to Microsoft for a little over a billion dollars.
 Maybe you read a case study about this in business school - well, let go of it and move on to a new strategy - thousands of little companies are formed and funded each year.
 Incubators are turning them out by boatload.
 They all send out press releases and the strategy won’t work now.

-Press releases have a short lifespan - a day, a week, maybe.
+Press releases have a short lifespan - a day, a week, a month.
+(Click for an article that shows how long a press release will continue to get viewers after publishing.)
 Good content has a lifespan of years and a long tail of distribution.
 When properly written, an article or case study can be "timeless".
 Good articles will get more and more views over the years.
 Readers share them, mention them in blogs, and build links to them.
-The value of good content grows over time.
-The value of a press release does not.
+The value of good content grows over time but the value of a press release does not.

 To conclude, clean up those small details in the press releases your company sends out.
 Keep your titles clean, simple and unencumbered by anything that requires a shift key to type.
 Press releases are important, but they will only take you so far.
 Keep producing them occasionally, but balance your exposure with advertising and high quality content that will make your company visible 24/7.